juice500ml/juice500ml.github.io/_posts/2019-03-25-Bandit-Algorithms-for-Website-Optimization.markdown

 - Need to balance experimentation (exploration, learning new ideas, gathering data) with profit-maximization (exploitation, taking advantage of the best of old ideas, acting on that data).

 # 2. Why Use Multiarmed Bandit Algorithms?
-- Example measurable achivements: Traffic, Conversions, Sales, CTRs
+- Examples of measurable achievements: Traffic, Conversions, Sales, CTRs
 - Reward: Measure of success
 - Arms: List of potential changes
 - Explaining standard A/B testing as an exploration - exploitation tradeoff